Coenobita

-The genus Coenobita contains 17 species of terrestrial hermit crabs.
+The genus Coenobita contains 21 species of terrestrial hermit crabs.
 Several species in this genus are kept as pets.

+Ecology

-EcologyCoenobita species carry water in the gastropod shells they inhabit, allowing them to stay out of water for a long time.
+Coenobita species carry water in the gastropod shells they inhabit, allowing them to stay out of water for a long time.

 Distribution

 The majority of the species are found in the Indo-Pacific region, with only one species in West Africa, one species occurring along the Atlantic coast of the Americas, and one species occurring on the Pacific coast of the Americas.